philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

 Stream Close
 ------------

-Streams MUST explicitly closed with a CLOSE_STREAM frame indicating the stream ID and final offset of the stream to prevent zombie streams.
+Streams MUST be explicitly closed with a CLOSE_STREAM frame indicating the stream ID and final offset of the stream to prevent zombie streams.
 (Alternative implementation option: RST_STREAM frame with error code NO_ERROR indicating the final offset).

-The the CLOSE_STREAM frame has to be resent if lost even if the stream frames of this stream are transmitted unreliably.
+The the CLOSE_STREAM frame has to be resent if lost even if  stream frames of this stream are transmitted unreliably.

  - Once an endpoint has completed sending all stream data, it sends a CLOSE_STREAM frame.